jfo/blog/source/posts/sild-step-in-the-stream.md

 appropriate amount of buffer memory, or else build a buffer that could resize itself if it needed to.
-There's nothing wrong with this idea, but I would prefer a read function that reads in real time and doesn't have any need to muck around with buffer reallocation, And I had already spent so much time optimizing the read function to operate in constant time on strings- why would I want to undermine that?
+There's nothing wrong with this idea, but I would prefer a read function that reads in real time and doesn't have any need to muck around with buffer reallocation, and I had already spent so much time optimizing the read function to operate in constant time on strings- why would I want to undermine that?